RA Application Process

 - Monday, January 27, 2014 at 8:00 a.m. for First Year Areas or Upperclass Areas

-Please note that if you are applying to be an RA in a Focused Area, you must first be accepted into the area.
+If you are applying to be an RA in a Focused Area, you must first be accepted into the area.
 Also, applicants for Focused Areas must complete the Resident Advisor Selections Application form first, then the Focused Area Supplemental Application form.

 Each part of the application will be carefully reviewed and evaluated.
 You are encouraged to take significant care in the preparation of your application.
 Make sure to spell-check and "grammar-check" before submitting.